 As always, we highly recommend using a retirement professional with tax expertise and a professional tax preparer when using this strategy.
 There are some other details about this strategy that you have to know about before implementing this strategy.
-To get more details about this question and get hear answers to many other retirement planning questions that have been submitted to us, tune into the Retirement Money Matters Radio Show this weekend.
-The show airs on Sunday morning at 8:00 a.m on WWKI (100.5 FM), or online at www.theretirementmoneymattersshow.com.
+To get more details about this question and get answers to many other retirement planning questions that have been submitted to us, tune into the Retirement Money Matters Radio Show this weekend.
+The show airs on Saturday morning at 6:00 on WIBC (93.1 FM), Sunday morning at 8:00 on WWKI (100.5 FM), or online at www.theretirementmoneymattersshow.com.
 You can also obtain this information by reaching out to us at Hayes Advisory Group at 452-PLAN (7526), 800-939-1603 or brian@hayesadvisorygroup.com.